Kevin8428/school-work/linux_academy_kubernetes_cka/new_commands.md

 # nodeport
 - Exposes the Service on each Node’s IP at a static port (the NodePort)
+- reserve a port on all nodes in a cluster

 # ClusterIP
 - Exposes the Service on a cluster-internal IP.
 Choosing this value makes the Service only reachable from within the cluster.
 This is the default ServiceType.